apwbs/MARTSIA-Ethereum/README.md

 open the 'reader.py' file and run the generate_public_parameters() function.
 Then put the right values in the message_id and slice_id constants and run the main() function to read the message.

+To use the second way to ask for a key, you need to run the 'send_key_request()' function specifying the authority_address you want to invoke.
+Then, run the server_monitor_auth*.py script to let the authorities monitor the blockchain and react to a key request.
+The authority is going to read the key request, generate a key and store it on chain.
+The user, in order to get the key, has to run the 'server_monitor_reader.py' script specifying the authority address invoked.
+The script is going to retrieve the key and store it in a private database.
+After having obtained all the key parts, just run the 'reader.py' script as described above.